eclipse-californium/californium/MIGRATION_HINTS.md

 Using X509 to authenticate the server now includes to match the destination with the server certificate's subject.
 This is enabled per default, as requested by [RFC7252 - 9.1.3.3.
 X.509 Certificates](https://datatracker.ietf.org/doc/html/rfc7252#section-9.1.3.3).
 It could be disabled using `DTLS.VERIFY_SERVER_CERTIFICATES_SUBJECT`.

 Introducing support for multiple x509 certificates (see `KeyManagerCertificateProvider`) and RSA, also in combination with `CLIENT_ONLY` and support the asymmetric certificate based handshakes (means: a peer may send credentials with algorithms, the peer itself doesn't support), makes the "auto-configuration" feature very hard.
 Please report, if you consider that the auto-configuration has issues.
 That may help to either improve it, or at least to improve the documentation.

+The `Connection` provided in the callback of `ConnectionListener.onConnectionRemoved(Connection connection)` is now always "cleaned up" before.
+That results in a `null` peer address, ongoing handshake, and dtls context.
+Please consider to use a `SessionListener` instead.
+With Californium 3.2.0 this is included in the `DtlsConnectorConfig` (see issue #1868, PR #1869).

 ### Element-Connector-TCP-Netty: